Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 The journal becomes a living document.

-Sample Honeymoon Entry
+Sample Daily Entry

-Here's what a simple daily entry might look like:
+What a simple entry looks like:

 Starting Now